-The review of the project design documentation (Ocotber 2005 version) and the subsequent follow-up interviews have provided BVQI with sufficient evidence to determine the fulfilment of stated criteria.
+The review of the project design documentation (August 2006version) and the subsequent follow-up interviews have provided BVQI with sufficient evidence to determine the fulfilment of stated criteria.
 In our opinion, the project correctly applies the simplified baseline and monitoring methodology AMS.I-D and meets the relevant UNFCCC requirements for the CDM and the relevant host country criteria.

-BVQI recommends the project for registration.
+BVQI recommends the project for registration with the provision to rectify the issue above.